How Many Miles Is San Francisco

 • Bike Share Programs: Use bike-sharing programs like Bay Wheels to rent a bike for short trips.
 This can be a convenient and eco-friendly way to explore the city.

-3. Leverage Mapping and Navigation Apps
+3. apply Mapping and Navigation Apps

 • Google Maps: Use Google Maps to get directions, view real-time traffic conditions, and find nearby attractions and services.